 Fineract is a robust open-source platform for financial services.
 It covers a variety of banking solutions including loan products.
 This piece of guide focuses on a new Fineract improvement on its loan scheduler.
-This allows us to configure a semi monthly Loan Product and run different semi monthly loan schedules.
+The focus here is to change the repayment frequency of loan schedule.
+This capability allows us to configure a semi monthly Loan Product and run different semi monthly loan schedules.

 But first what, is a semi monthly product.
 As the name suggests, a semi monthly product is a loan product that can be repaid twice each month for the duration of the loan term, until its maturity.
 This involves repayment divided into two equal halves for each month.

 A semi monthly loan schedule when each month, the repayment date falls on 15/30 looks like following:

 The need for a semi monthly product came up during a case study in 2020 that Muellners actively pursued and has the following base conditions:

 - A semi monthly product defines 2 days between the 1st and the 31st of a month which will represent the 2 repayment dates for each month of the loan term.

 - The difference of days between the 1st and 2nd repayment dates must be at least 14 days or at most 18 days.
 This ensures each repayment date is equidistant apart.

 To create a new loan product that qualifies as a semi monthly product, it’s not very different from your standard loan product creation process in the Mifos X client application.
 The process goes as follows:

 - Go to the products section on the admin page.